 So, a coalition of concerned citizens and organizations will gather in cities across Canada on Saturday, February 25, and call on the Prime Minister and his government to repeal Bill C-51, the so-called Anti-Terrorism Act of 2015 (first tabled by the previous government, the Liberals have maintained they would amend, if not actually repeal, the law).

 C-51 says sensitive data gathered about you by any one of as many as 17 government agencies can be freely shared among them, privacy advocates note.
 That data includes private information about your financial status, your medical history, your sexual orientation, even your religious and political beliefs.

-It’s not just government agencies; businesses gather enormous amounts data about us too, and they share a lot of that information with each other and with our government.
+It’s not just government agencies; businesses gather enormous amounts of data about us too, and they share a lot of that information with each other and with our government.
 Privacy experts say such information should not be “repurposed” or used in “open-ended” digital dragnets.

-Voicing their concerns about personal data collection and use, a group of more than 60 tech leaders, business owners, and concerned Canadians have sent an open letter to Prime Minister Justin Trudeau, expressing their concerns about Bill C-51 and its predicted negative impact on both personal privacy and the health of our economy overall.
+Voicing their concerns about personal data collection and use, a group of more than 60 tech leaders, privacy advocates, business owners, and concerned Canadians have sent an open letter to Prime Minister Justin Trudeau, expressing their concerns about Bill C-51 and its predicted negative impact on both personal privacy and the health of our economy overall.

 The group warns that plans for warrantless access to subscriber data, new interception powers, weakened encryption and mandatory data retention by business would “dramatically exacerbate” the negative impact of Bill C-51, which they say should be fully scrapped.